+Action: What are you resisting today?
 Once you're fully present with the resistance, you are free to look at your three options: resist, accept, or take action to change the situation.

-Option 1: Resist

-It's not unenlightened or foolish to continue resisting once you realize that's what you're doing.
+Some people want it to happenSome people wish it to happenOthers tear down the walls of resistance and make it happen. ~ Author Unknown Option 1: Resist It's not unenlightened or foolish to continue resisting once you realize that's what you're doing.
 It may be tiring, and it's not likely to change the situation, but it may be a viable option nonetheless.
 The most stressful thing about resisting is the unconscious aspect.
-If you can look yourself in the eye and say, "Yes, I know it's fruitless, but I feel the need to continue resisting this for the time being, rather than making a more productive choice," you release a tremendous burden and leave the door open to other options in the future.
-You are getting in touch with what is real and obvious in the moment and this moves you forward even if you take no distinct action.
+If you can look yourself in the eye and say, "Yes, I know it's fruitless, but I feel the need to continue resisting this for the time being, rather than making a more Once you recognize you're resisting something, you can continue resisting it, accept it, or take action to change it.